sahilrajput03/sahilrajput03/thoughts-principles.md

 It is not right to seek revenge everytime but it is not right to forgive every time either. ~ Draupadi (=> Arjun)

 Sometimes luck can definitely make a difference!
 Trying hard is big part of luck!
 The more you try the more opportunities you have for luck to be on your side!
-In a sense you make your own luck!
+In a sense you make your own luck! ~ Eric